American Ferret Association, Inc.

 The following waiver must be signed by each person bringing ferrets into an AFA show hall.
 (Forms are available in the show packet for each AFA event).

-No ferret that I am bringing with me into the show hall today has ever had a definitive positive test result on the CEP or Avecon ELISA saliva test (POCT and ELISA blood tests are not acceptable).
+No ferret that I am bringing with me into the show hall today has ever had a definitive positive test result on the United CEP or Avecon ELISA saliva test (POCT and ELISA blood tests are not acceptable).

-If in the past 4 months a ferret from my household (shelter/facility/ferretry) has had a definitive positive test result on the CEP test, I understand that all ferrets in the same household (shelter/facility/ferretry) are considered as being exposed.
+If in the past 4 months a ferret from my household (shelter/facility/ferretry) has had a definitive positive test result on the United CEP or Avecon ELISA saliva test (POCT and ELISA blood tests are not acceptable), I understand that all ferrets in the same household (shelter/facility/ferretry) are considered as being exposed.
 I also understand that I can not show or bring any ferrets from said household into the show hall today, regardless of their testing status.

 I also understand that just because all ferrets in the show hall today have been tested for ADV within the twelve months prior to the show, that this is not a guarantee of safety.
 I understand that the test is only as good as the day it was taken and I still need to practice SAFE FERRET habits at all times.